kevlarr/mngr/README.md

-# Manager
+# Manager [PROTOTYPE]

-Manager intends to provide basic but incredibly convenient CRUD on existing database tables.
+Manager **intends** to provide basic but incredibly convenient CRUD on existing database tables.

 Good for people who...